-This notice relates to information collected from our website, from our social media channels, via email and any forms or questionnaires which you may complete on the website, or otherwise, as well as any postal, telephone or email enquiries you may make to Birmingham 2022.
+This notice relates to information collected from our website (including its subdomains), from our social media channels, from our contact centre, applications submitted to the Creative City grants programme or to a Cultural Programme Open Call, via email and any forms or questionnaires which you may complete on the website, or otherwise, as well as any postal, telephone or email enquiries you may make to Birmingham 2022.

 We have a separate cookie notice for any information which we collect via cookies, web logs, Google Analytics, and security and performance software.
 For further information about these please read our cookie notice.